vidstack/player/apps/site/src/routes/docs/player/components/ui/slider/_Docs.md

 ### Example

-The following example showcases a slider with a thumb inside positioned at the current value (indicated by the `--vds-slider-fill-percent:ignore` variable).
+The following example showcases a slider with a thumb inside positioned at the current value (indicated by the `--vds-fill-percent:ignore` variable).
 When the device pointer enters the slider, or the thumb begins to be dragged (indicated by the `interactive` variant), we pin the thumb to the device pointer position.